rocrisp/kubetruth/readme.md

     oc new-project kubetruth-operator-system

-1. Deploy the operator using Operator SDK intergration with OLM
+9. Deploy the operator using Operator SDK intergration with OLM

     operator-sdk run bundle quay.io/rocrisp/kubetruth-operator-bundle:v3.0.0

-2. Deploy the operand
+10. Deploy the operand
 ````
 oc apply -f config/samples/apps_v1alpha1_kubetruth.yaml
 ````

-This is a handy command for when you're installing and deleting operators .
+This is a handy command for when you want to delete the operator.

 It will remove resources created by OLM.
 ````
 operator-sdk cleanup kubetruth-operator
 ````

-Also, there are times you need to modify CSV file.
+Also, there are times when you need to modify CSV file.
 This command validates the syntax to make sure dot the i's and cross the t's.
 ````
 operator-sdk bundle validate ./bundle
 ````